squid-cache/squid-cache.github.io/docs/SquidFaq/SquidMemory.md

     [cache_mem](http://www.squid-cache.org/Doc/config/cache_mem)
     parameter in the config file.
 This controls how many "hot" objects are kept in memory.
-Reducing this parameter will not significantly affect performance, but you may recieve some warnings in *cache.log* if your cache is busy.
+Reducing this parameter will not significantly affect performance, but you may receive some warnings in *cache.log* if your cache is busy.
 - Turn the
     [memory_pools](http://www.squid-cache.org/Doc/config/memory_pools)